-Our place is a permaculture family homestead on the top of a hill in inland Croatia.
-We live a simple, healthy, holistic lifestyle as practical realists.
+You are welcome on our permaculture family homestead in the hills in inland Croatia.
+We live a simple, healthy, colorful, holistic lifestyle as practical realists.
 We like to create a sustainable habitat by following nature's patterns.

 We use permaculture principles to develop our terrain and our life.
 We care for the earth, for the people around us, for the future and we like to share our abundance with you.